Beissner/TodoList/README.md

 ## TodoList

->
 > A full stack web app built with React, Node, MongoDB and Express.
->
+Allows users to get organized by creating projects, assigning and completing tasks.

-* extensive backend API with NodeJS and Express
+* Extensive backend API with Node.js and Express
-* protected routes/endpoints with JWT
+* Protected routes/endpoints with JWT (JSON Web Tokens)
-* redux and redux-thunk for app state management
+* Redux and redux-thunk for app state management
-* built using ES6 and react hooks
+* Built using ES6 and react hooks